-- 12.1 Employers shall maintain the confidentiality of information provided by an Employee regarding any use of ESST. - 12.2 Medical records must be kept as confidential and separate from personnel files.
-Employees can request the Employer destroy any medical records older than 3 years. - 12.3 Employers may not discriminate against any Employee based on any records pertaining to ESST.
+- 12.1 Employers shall maintain the confidentiality of information provided by an Employee regarding any use of ESST.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.05(a).) - 12.2 Medical records must be kept as confidential and separate from personnel files.
+Employees can request the Employer destroy any medical records older than 3 years.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.05(c).) - 12.3 Employers may not discriminate against any Employee based on any records pertaining to ESST.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.05(d).)